helkey/url-shorten/README.md

 ## Kubernetes Orchestration (GKE)
 GKE was chosen for deployment, as it looked significantly easier to set up Kubernetes on Google than Amazon.
 Steps to [deploy on GKE](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app)are:
   * Create a GKE project on the Google Cloud Platform Console (don't use upper-case letters)
   * Enable billing for project (Google offering $300 credit for up to one year)
   * Package app into a Docker image
   * Validate locally using Minikube (if desired)
   * Upload Docker image to registry
   * Create GKE container cluster
   * Deploy app to cluster
   * Expose app to Internet
   * Scale up ydeployment

-Needed to set up a ** access file for providing Terraform with access.
+Needed to set up a file for providing Terraform with access.

 ### Database Allocation - Terraform
 Set up a Terraform provider for GKE [Google Cloud provider](https://cloud.google.com/community/tutorials/getting-started-on-gcp-with-terraform).